Marketing strategy template for any size marketing team

 - What differentiates them?

-After having understood your competitors, you need to distill how you’re different and better.
+Now is your chance to set yourself apart from the competition.
 You need a unique selling proposition (USP), which can be uncovered by a deep dive into your business.

 We recommend following a SWOT analysis to guide your efforts and further marketing plans: